stefaniaMou/spanner-examples/README.md

 1. Select Projects from the navigation menu on the left side of the dashboard.
 2. Click on New Project.
-3. From there, a user can either add a new project manually or select a repository from the connected repositories on Github.
+3. Select the repository from the connected repositories on Github.
 4. Click on create project.

 ## Spanner Jobs